NOODLES ORIGINATE FROM NORTH KOREA

 Kongguksu is a rather unique dish.

 This dish features a broth made entirely from ground soybeans and salt.
 Therefore, Kongguksu cold noodles are a light, refreshing vegetarian dish with a perfectly natural flavor.
 The noodles are usually eaten with radish or cucumber kimchi.
-Depending on the chef, some restaurants make the broth mild and cool, and sprinkle it with sesame seeds.
+Depending on the chef, some restaurants make the broth mild and refreshing, and sprinkle it with sesame seeds.

 As can be seen, with its vibrant colors and delicate, easy-to-eat flavors, cold noodles have played a significant role in dispelling the sweltering summer heat in Korea, while also enriching the country's culinary scene.